Baby Skin Care - Do Nothing!

 Don't take too much though, or your baby will become very slippery!

 I try to use only organic baby oil.
-For example Weleda has good product called Calendula Baby Oil.
-It has a very faint but nice smell and contains only natural organic ingredients.
+For example, Weleda has a good product called Calendula Baby Oil.
+It has a very discrete but nice smell and contains only natural organic ingredients.

 Baby swimming